Have you tried these 11 fried chicken variants from around the world?

 5. Central American-Style Country Chicken (Guatemala)

 Put simply, Pollo Campero is Latin America’s crave-worthy answer to Kentucky Fried Chicken.
-Since opening its doors in the ‘70s, the Guatemalan food chain, (which translates to ‘country chicken) has amassed passionate patronage across Central America and has now even made waves in the US with its fried chicken.
+Since opening its doors in the ‘70s, the Guatemalan food chain, (which translates to “country chicken”) has amassed passionate patronage across Central America and has now even made waves in the US with its fried chicken.
+Juicy on the inside yet crispy on the outside, the comfort food is coated in top-secret dredging that imparts the unique flavour that has turned the chain into an international success.

 6. Taiwanese Fried Chicken (Taiwan)

-Better known in the West as popcorn chicken, Taiwanese fried chicken is a highly-addictive street food made to be enjoyed as you walk the streets of Taiwan.
+Better known in the West as popcorn chicken, Taiwanese fried chicken is a highly addictive street food made to be enjoyed as you walk the streets of Taiwan.
 Made with a potato starch dredge to achieve a lighter yet crispier exterior and often served with some fried basil leaves, it‘s a unique experience worthy of any foodie’s bucket list.

 Tatler Trivia: on the opposite end of the spectrum is the hefty servings of fried chicken at Taiwanese chain Hot Star Large Fried Chicken, first introduced in 1992.
 Flat and surely large, it is also a popular street food item as it is designed to be enjoyed with one hand.